-Figure 5.37 shows the decay time of the mechanical resonance of the type-B prototype SAS and the iKAGRA-PR3 SAS without active controls.
+Figure 5.30 shows the decay time of the mechanical resonance of the type-B prototype SAS and the type-Bpp SAS without active controls.
 The left plot shows the measured response and the right denotes the simulated one.
-According to the plots below 20 Hz, the lower limit of the measured mechanical Q factors is around 1 and is mostly same as that of the prediction.
+According to the plots below at 20 Hz, the lower limit of the measured mechanical Q factors is around 1 and is mostly same as that of the prediction.
 On the other hand, the measured upper limit is much lower than simulated one by about 2 orders of the magnitude.
-Based on the results, the mechanical Q factors of the KAGRA-SAS below at 20 Hz might be suppressed at 5×10^3 .
-Thence, it might be helpful to set the maximum value at $Q \sim 10^4$.
+Based on the results, the mechanical Q factors of the KAGRA-SAS below at 20 Hz might be suppressed at $5 \times 10^3$ .
+Thence, it might be helpful to set the maximum value at $Q \sim 10^4$ .

-Note that in order to set the upper limit on the mechanical Q factor more in detail, one has to gather more information of the assembled KAGRA-SAS.
-The upper limit of the Q factor largely depends on the resonances related to the test mass motion.
-However, the test mass of the iKAGRA-PR3 SAS had an aluminum sheet at the suspension point and it might affect reducing the mechanical Q factors, compared to the designed system.
-Thence, it might not be reliable that setting the upper limit of the mechanical Q factors of the KAGRA-SAS based only on these results.
-In order to feedback the information into the simulation model, one needs to collect more information about the mechanical Q factors of the KAGRA-SAS.
+Note that, however, since the mechanics of the type-Bpp SAS had some unoptimized systems as described above, it might not be reliable that setting the upper and lower limit of the mechanical Q factors of the KAGRA-SAS based on these results.
+Thence, in order to feedback the information into the simulation model, one needs to collect more information about the mechanical Q factors of the KAGRA-SAS.

-Figure 5.37: Decay time constants of the mechanical resonances without the active control.
-Left plot shows the measured results and right plot shows the simulated ones.
+Figure 5.30: (Decay time of the mechanical resonances without the active control. left).
+Fitted cumulative background SNR distribution per template (Right).